mkoponen/dcs-dync/README.md

 ### Running the server with your own Python interpreter

 For advanced users, it is not necessary to use the installer at all.
-You can use your own Python 3.6 or 3.7 environment, and optionally create a virtualenv based on requirements.txt, available at the root of the project directory.
+You can use your own Python 3.8 environment, and optionally create a virtualenv based on requirements.txt, available at the root of the project directory.
 Instructions are not provided here, but it is no different than running any Python program that supplies a requirements.txt with it.
 The file to run is dyncserver.py .
 Working directory must be the subdirectory "dyncserver" of